· Samir Abid · AI Development · 9 min read

 I did what everyone does first.
 Set up a vector database.
 That’s the standard approach for this kind of system.

-The way it works: you take your PDFs, break them into chunks, turn them into these mathematical representations, store them in a database.
-Someone asks a question, the system finds relevant chunks, sends them to the AI, you get an answer back.
+The way it works is straightforward enough.
+You take your PDFs, break them into chunks, turn them into mathematical representations, and store them in a database.
+Someone asks a question, the system finds relevant chunks, sends them to the AI, and you get an answer back.

 Sometimes this worked really well.
 Ask about a project and you’d get a solid summary.

-Sometimes it didn’t work at all.
-Ask for a specific part number and you’d get… something.
-Maybe the right thing.
-Maybe not.
+Sometimes it did not work at all.
+Ask for a specific part number and you might get the right answer.
+Or you might not.

-The part number thing bothered me.
-If I’d just used regular keyword search - you know, literally searching for “1234” - I would’ve found it instantly.
+The part number problem bothered me.
+If I had used regular keyword search, literally searching for “1234”, I would have found it instantly.

-But I’d switched to “semantic search” which tries to understand meaning rather than just matching words.
-So it could find documents about specifications, but not always that specific specification.
+But I had switched to semantic search, which tries to understand meaning rather than just matching words.
+It could find documents about specifications, but not always that specific specification.

 I spent quite a bit of time trying to tune this.
 Changing how the system was set up.
 Different ways of breaking up the documents.
 Trying to get it more consistent.

-We got it working… sort of.
+I got it working, sort of.
 But it was hit and miss.

-What I found myself doing: you make a choice about how the system works, and you get some things working better, but other things get worse.
-I kept finding that pattern repeating.
+What I found was a pattern: you make a choice about how the system works, and some things get better while other things get worse.

-But here’s what struck me even then: I was trying all these different approaches in days.
+But even then, the interesting part was the pace.
+I was trying different approaches in days.
 Not weeks.
 Not months.
-Just trying things, seeing what worked, moving on to the next thing.
+Try something, see what improved, see what got worse, then move on to the next thing.

 The Hybrid Approach

-Then I found out you could combine both methods.
-Run the semantic search and regular keyword search at the same time, blend the results together.
+Then I found a better middle ground.
+Run semantic search and regular keyword search at the same time, then blend the results together.

 So now “specification 1234” would get caught by the keyword part.
 Questions like “how are these projects performing” would get handled by the semantic part.